inkandswitch/wrapper/README.md

-At Ink & Switch, one of the things we're researching is a new kind of "dynamic notebook" — something like a pad of paper, but programmable.
-As part of this research we build a lot of little prototype apps, using the web platform as a substrate because the iteration time is really fast.
+At Ink & Switch, one of the things we're researching is a new kind of [dynamic notebook](https://www.inkandswitch.com/inkbase) — something like a pad of paper with a pen, but programmable.
+As part of this research we build a lot of little prototypes, using the web platform as a substrate for rapid iteration.
 We run these prototypes on iPad because the form factor (tablet + stylus) is very close to what we have in mind for our dynamic notebook.

-On iPad, in the browser, you can't get simultaneous input from fingers and Apple Pencil.
+On iPad, however, you can't get simultaneous input from fingers and Apple Pencil in the browser.
 It just doesn't work.
 But this is exactly what we need for our prototypes: fluid, gestural input from both hands and the pen.

 Here's our workaround.